Jason2Brownlee/QuakeBotArchive/README.md

 * Do you have access to an archive of a Quake website from back in the day?

 If you can help, please email Jason at jason.brownlee05@gmail.com

-### Wishlist

-We also have a wishlist of known bot filenames and broken download URLs.

-Perhaps you have one of the files listed?

-* [Quake bot Filename Wishlist](research/wishlist.txt): list of known files missing from the archive.
-* [Quake bot URL Wishlist](research/wishlist_urls.txt): list of broken URLs for files missing from the archive.

 ## Acknowledgements